paolosand/Violence-Detector-with-Aggressor-Identification/README.md

 ### Running our code
-Once OpenPose has been successfully installed, place the contents of this repo and the frame_datain the following directory inside the openpose repo
+Once OpenPose has been successfully installed, place the contents of this repo and the frame_data in the following directory inside the openpose repo
 ```
 build/examples/tutorial_api_python
 ```